sanjeevrana90/Medical_insurance_Cost_Prediciton/README.md

-# Project: Insurance Cost Prediction
+# Project: "Insurance Cost Prediction"

+### Summery - The project aimed to predict insurance costs based on various factors such as age, sex, BMI, number of children, smoking habits, and region.
+The dataset was analyzed to understand its structure and identify any missing values.
+Categorical features were encoded into numerical values to prepare the data for modeling.
+The dataset was then split into training and testing sets.
+A linear regression model was trained on the training data and evaluated using the R-squared metric.
+The model demonstrated reasonably good performance with R-squared values of around 0.75 for both training and testing sets.
+Finally, a predictive system was built using the trained model to estimate insurance costs based on input data.

-## Data Collection and Analysis:
+Data Collection and Analysis:

-### Imported necessary dependencies: numpy, pandas, matplotlib, seaborn, sklearn.
+Imported necessary dependencies: numpy, pandas, matplotlib, seaborn, sklearn.
 Loaded the insurance dataset from a CSV file into a Pandas DataFrame.
 Explored the dataset by displaying the first few rows, checking the shape, and obtaining information about the columns.
 Checked for missing values (no missing values found).